firebird631/siis/README.md

 In addition, to have a better stability it is more efficient to have distinct accounts, instance and profiles with the minimalist configuration.
 The lesser you have markets to watch and to trade, the more the instance will be fast.

 This version as a prototype is monolithic, the connector and the watcher is in the same instance as the strategies.
 Then stopping an instance mean stopping to watch and to store in local DB the related market data.
-This will be no longer a problem in the revisited version where connectors are standalones processes configured per broker and account.
 ```

-So you have different running mode, the normal mode, will start the watching, trading capacity (paper-mode, live or backtesting) and offering an interactive terminal session or you can run only the fetcher or the binarizer functions.
+There are different running mode, the normal mode, will start the watching, trading capacity (paper-mode, live or backtesting) and offering an interactive terminal session,
+or you can run the specifics tools (fetcher, binarizer, optimizer, syncer, rebuilder...).

 Fetcher : importing some historical market data